Skip to main content

 4.4.1. suit-parameter-version Semantic Versioning encoding guidelines

-Versions SHOULD be composed of:
+Versions are composed of:

 1. A release version encoded as a sequence of 1 to 3 positive